EU Unveils Package to Boost AI Start-ups and SMEs

 How the EU Is Supporting Trustworthy AI Development in 2025

-• Procuring and operating dedicated AI supercomputers for machine learning model training.
+• Dedicated AI supercomputers for model training

-• Accelerated development of EU Common Data Spaces accessible to the AI community.
+• Scaling of EU Common Data Spaces

 The AI Office